Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Conclusion and Future Work

 \paragraph{\textbf{Compatibility of advanced primitives.}}

 Our work combined base Transformer and Mamba blocks, whereas recent models incorporate more advanced variants.
-For instance, some models (\citet{de2024griffin}, \citet{ren2025decoder}, Qwen3-Next) employ self-attention variants like local~\citep{beltagy2020longformer}, differential~\citep{ye2024differential}, and gated attention~\citep{qiu2025gated}, while others (\citet{hou2025rwkv}, Qwen3-Next) use linear attention mechanisms such as RWKV-7\citep{peng2025rwkv} or Gated DeltaNet~\citep{yang2024gated}.
-A key question is whether our design insights still apply to these newer hybrids and if the advantages of each component are preserved when combined. \looseness=-1
+For instance, some models (\citet{de2024griffin}, \citet{ren2025decoder}, Qwen3-Next) employ self-attention variants like local~\citep{beltagy2020longformer}, differential~\citep{ye2024differential}, and gated attention~\citep{qiu2025gated}, while others (RWKV-X~\citep{hou2025rwkv}, Qwen3-Next, Kimi Linear~\citep{kimiteam2025kimilinearexpressiveefficient}) use linear attention mechanisms such as RWKV-7~\citep{peng2025rwkv}, Gated DeltaNet (GDN)~\citep{yang2024gated}, Kimi Delta Attention~\citep{kimiteam2025kimilinearexpressiveefficient}, or Mamba 3~\citep{lahoti2026mamba}.
+A key question is whether our design insights still apply to these newer hybrids and if the advantages of each component are preserved when combined.
+While GDN has recently gained significant traction, it is essentially a delta over the Mamba 2 architecture.
+Furthermore, recent findings indicate that Mamba 2 actually outperforms GDN when its $A$ and $\text{dt\_bias}$ parameters are randomly and correctly initialized—a rigorous initialization protocol that we strictly follow in our experiments.
+Thus, we strongly anticipate that our core structural findings and hybridization principles will broadly generalize to them.\looseness=-1

 \paragraph{\textbf{Modality extension.}}

 To achieve superintelligence, models must move beyond language to internalize the laws of physics that govern our world through video modality.
 This shift to multimodal learning (e.g., video, audio) intensifies the need for architectures that can support tokenization-free processing~\citep{yu2023megabyte, pagnoni2024byte, assran2025v} and overcome long-context bottlenecks.
 Consequently, hybrid architectures incorporating SSMs are rapidly gaining traction, making their extension beyond the language domain a critical next step. \looseness=-1